-- Youth Programs: SHIELDS’ Youth Mental Health Programs offer five youth programs that provide prevention and early intervention services and mental health services for children ages 6-18.
-Two of the sites are located at SHIELDS substance abuse programs; one is at the Jordan Downs Housing Development (Jordan Downs Family First); two others are charter schools (College Bridge Academy) in Watts and Compton.
+- Youth Programs: SHIELDS’ Youth Mental Health Programs offer four youth programs that provide prevention and early intervention services and mental health services for children ages 6-18.
+Two of the sites are located at SHIELDS substance abuse programs; two others are charter schools (College Bridge Academy) in Watts and Compton.

 - Juvenile Justice Programs: SHIELDS’ Juvenile Justice Mental Health Services are targeted at children and youth involved, previously involved or at risk of involvement with the Los Angeles County Juvenile Justice system.
 Services including family therapy, case management, system navigation, and educational advocacy are provided in the home, at school and in the community.
 SHIELDS also provides a Day Reporting Center for Probation-referred youth.